kbase/rdptools/README.md

 system path.

 From the top level of the development container, run the command
+'''
     perl auto-deploy -module rdptools <config file>
+'''
-where <config file> will usually be bootstrap.cfg.
+where config file will usually be bootstrap.cfg.

 Starting/Stopping the service
 ----------